Bylaws of the

 A. The purpose of the RRTC is to identify, vet, and support committed Republican leaders and candidates for local and state offices who pledge to uphold the stated common values of the RRTC who have signed a contract stating that they support our values.

-B. In addition we elect committed Republicans to serve as Town Committee office-holders and members to pursue our goals.
+B. In addition, we elect committed Republicans to serve as Town Committee officeholders and members to pursue our goals.

 C. The RRTC has a right and responsibility to develop and hold positions on state and local issues.